Esgariot/supervisor_volatile/README.rst

 -----------------------

-All RPC extensions for Supervisor follow a convention where a method called `getAPIVersion()` is available. supervisor_twiddler provides this:
+All RPC extensions for Supervisor follow a convention where a method called `getAPIVersion()` is available. supervisor_volatile provides this:

 .. code-block:: python

-    twiddler.getAPIVersion()
+    volatile.getAPIVersion()

-It is highly recommended that when you develop software that uses supervisor_twiddler, you test the API version before making method calls.
+It is highly recommended that when you develop software that uses supervisor_volatile, you test the API version before making method calls.

 Listing Process Groups
 ----------------------